Road safety is of paramount importance in the trucking industry.

 For more information, read the top 10 states with the most unsafe driving behaviors.

-Fleets can also increase road safety by monitoring drivers for critical safety events, such as hard braking, speeding, excessive acceleration, and hard cornering.
+Fleets can also increase road safety by monitoring drivers for critical safety events, such as hard braking, excessive acceleration, and hard cornering.

 The KeepTruckin ELD solution has a driver scorecards feature, which ranks drivers according to their safety scores and performance.
 Fleet and safety managers can easily identify drivers with low safety scores that require immediate coaching and increase road safety.